 Des Moines 48 Hour Film Project

 The Des Moines 48 Hour Film Project's mission is to advance filmmaking and promote filmmakers.
 Through its festival/competition, the Project encourages filmmakers and aspiring filmmakers to make movies.
 The tight deadline of 48 hours puts the focus squarely on the filmmakers—emphasizing creativity and teamwork skills.
-While the time limit places an unusual restriction on the filmmakers, it’s also liberating by putting an emphasis on "doing" instead of "talking."
-The Des Moines 48 Hour Film Project premieres the best of these short films at the Fleur Cinema & Café, an independent movie theater located just south of downtown Des Moines.
+While the time limit places an unusual restriction on the filmmakers, it’s also liberating by putting an emphasis on "doing" instead of "talking.
+The completed films are premiered for local audiences just days after they are made.
+The Des Moines 48 Hour Film Project also offers a separate 48 Hour Film Horror Project event in October.

 Halloweenapalooza is Iowa’s only horror film showcase created by horror filmmakers for horror fans.
-The annual film festival takes place each October in Ottumwa and features vendors, celebrity appearances, costume contests, live music, and much more.
-Halloweenapalooza is appropriately held at the historic and haunted Hotel Ottumwa to further enhance your horror film experience.
+The annual film festival takes place each October in Ottumwa and features vendors, celebrity appearances, costume contests, live music, a Rocky Horror screening, and much more.
+Halloweenapalooza is held at the local convention center to further enhance your horror film experience.

 Interrobang Film Festival